Interdisciplinary Arts Approach to developing skills in Creativity, Cognition, Communication, and Culture

 “Many highly intelligent people are poor thinkers.
 Many people of average intelligence are skilled thinkers.
 The power of a car is separate from the way a car is driven.”
 (Edward de Bono, b.1933)

 Academic Interventions are designed rooted in integrated or interdisciplinary arts education is considered a positive catalyst for personal, social, and educational growth.

 Our teaching strategies are designed to maximize the full development of each individual child and recognize how they learn different subjects in different ways, utilizing their intelligence, or “smarts.”
 Our rich learning experiences are designed around Howard Gardner’s nine “Smarts” and the design principals of Expeditionary Learning and Outward Bound.
 Additionally, art experiences strengthen executive functioning skills.
 When you meet children where they are and build on their strengths, you develop competence, critical thinking, collaboration, communication, and creativity so that they can succeed academically!
 Students will develop skills in:

 - Reading, writing and telling stories

-- Logical thinking, patterns, and numbers
+- Logical reasoning, patterns, and numbers

-- Expression through one’s body, movement and physical activity
+- Expression through one’s body, movement, and physical activity

 - Visualization, building, drawing, and design